 Madhow, a faculty member in the Electrical and Computer Engineering department at the University of California (UC), Santa Barbara, has made pioneering and highly cited contributions to wireless and Internet technology.
 As a co-founder of GLEN World, he is involved in strategy, fundraising and content creation, drawing on his technological and entrepreneurial background.

-Sumit works as the Director of Technology Development for Axxcss Wireless Solutions in Santa Barbara.
+Sumit works as a Product Manager for Google Cloud.
 He received his master's and Ph.D. degrees in Electrical and Computer Engineering from UC Santa Barbara.
+He was a Katherine Harvey Fellow (KHF'2020) and serves as a member of the KHF Leadership Council.
 Sumit is a co-founder of GLEN World.
 He coordinates content design, software development, outreach and operations.

 Member of the Board